woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

    .. note:: You can also open the welcome page using :menuselection:`Start --> Apache Tomcat --> Welcome`.

-10. After the service has started you can monitor application status using :guilabel:`Tomcat` icon in the system tray.
+10. After the service has started you can monitor application status using the :guilabel:`Tomcat` icon in the system tray.

     .. figure:: img/tomcat_taskbar.png
        :scale: 50%

        Monitor Tomcat

-    .. note:: This application is available in :menuselection:`Start --> Apache Tomcat --> Monitor Tomcat`.
+    .. note:: This application is also available in :menuselection:`Start --> Apache Tomcat --> Monitor Tomcat`.

-11. Right click on the the task bar and select :menuselection:`Configure` to open :guilabel:`Apache Tomcat Properties`.
+11. Right click on Monitor Tomcat icon in the system tray and select :menuselection:`Configure` to open :guilabel:`Apache Tomcat Properties`.

     .. figure:: img/tomcat_properties.png
        :scale: 50%